Officers: No injuries on Amber Heard after fight with Depp - NewsBreak

 Officers: No injuries on Amber Heard after fight with Depp

-FALLS CHURCH, Va. — (AP) — May 27, 2016, was the day that Johnny Depp and Amber Heard's marriage went from private misery to public, career-killing spectacle.

-Heard, who had just filed for divorce, arrived at a Los Angeles courthouse that day to seek a temporary restraining order, showing up with a clear mark on her face, which she said Depp inflicted during a fight six days prior.
+Heard, who had just filed for divorce, arrived at a Los Angeles courthouse that day to seek a temporary restraining order , showing up with a clear mark on her face, which she says Depp inflicted during a fight six days prior.
 Photographers captured the scene, and the allegations became tabloid fodder across the globe.

 Officer Tyler Hadden, one of the officers who responded to the couple’s penthouse apartment on May 21, 2016, said Heard refused to talk to officers and had no signs of an injury, although he acknowledged she’d been crying and was red-faced.